Liusixin/arc4nix/README.md

 The arc4nix acutally `eval()` each arcpy function in a seperate process (actually, a completely different, isolated, odd Python environment).
 So it is not possible to share variables between your script and remote arcpy functions. arc4nix makes efforts to passthrough variables but not all cases could be supported.

 Native Linux paths are acceptable. arc4nix will dynamically map them into correct *wine* path.
-However, it is highly recommended to start path with "/", ".", ".." or "path:" because this would be the easist way to let arc4nix know the variable is a path to be mapped to *wine*.
+However, it is highly recommended to use absolute path on Linux because this would be the easist way to let arc4nix know the variable is a path to be mapped to *wine* drivers (Z:).
 I am working in progress to tag each parameter in each function whether a path or not.
 Please be aware that ArcGIS Runtime Local Server has its own working directory, which is different from working directory of the native Python process.
 Using relative path in wine may cause unexpected result.

 If no license is set via `arc4nix.set_license`, ArcGIS Runtime will work in developer mode which pops up a dialog showing license notice.
 If you'd like to deploy this program in headless-linux environment (e.g. HPC cluster), you must obtain a stardard license from ESRI and proper extensions.

 The package is not extensively tested.
 Bug reports and contributes are extremely welcome.

 ## WARNING!
 WARNING!
 WARNING!
 THIS PACKAGE WILL FAITHFULLY EXECUTE ANY PYTHON SCRIPTS PASSED TO IT.
 BAD GUYS CAN COMPLETELY CONTROL YOUR SYSTEM USING EXPOSED LOCAL SERVER INSTANCE.
-PLEASE ENSURE YOUR WORKING ENVIRONMENT IS COMPLETELY SAFE.
+PLEASE ENSURE YOUR WORK ENVIRONMENT IS COMPLETELY SAFE AND TRUSTED.

 ## How it works:
-*TODO*
+The idea is very simple.
+For each arcpy call, we actually send that line of code to ArcGIS Runtime Local Server (or remote ArcGIS Server).
+The GPResult is dumped to a JSON `GPString` and captured by a dummpy `arc4nix.Result` instance.
+Most of work is to make transparent wrap of arcpy functions.

+## Working with arcpy.sa.Raster:
+*Working in progress now.
+Please check back later* arc4nix.sa.Raster generally provides same functionality with arcpy.sa.Raster. expressions like `Raster('A') - Raster('B')` is supported.
+Conversion between numpy object and Raster object is not supported.
+ArcGIS Runtime on Linux runs under *wine*, for performance aspect, running numpy operations under *wine* is meaningless.
+Use GDAL to read raster as numpy locally is simpler.

 ## Known unsupported functions
 Functions/Classes in following toolboxes are not implemented.
 It is possible to call them through arcgisscripting interface, namely `arcpy.gp.<function>`.
 However, one must use string representation of all input parameters.
 Wine path mapping might not work.